 The steamer blew her whistle to send out a distress signal as the Metis continued heading for the beach outside of Watch Hill Lighthouse.
 The vessel was still within five miles of the beach when the bow of the steamer started sinking below the waves, sucking down 30-40 people under the waters.
 Everyone fell into panic as only three lifeboats were launched, and two managed to break away from the doomed vessel, carrying mostly men.

 The schooner Nettie Cushing, which collided with the Metis, survived the impact.
-The commander of the vessel, Captain Jamison, who was from Thomaston Maine, determined that she was not sinking.
-The night was so dark and stormy that the vessel did not see the steamer until it was too late to avoid a collision.
-After the collision, the vessel anchored on nearby Goshen Reef and was able to contact the revenue cutter Campbell.
+The commander of the vessel, Captain Jamison, who was from Thomaston Maine, determined that the boat was not sinking.
+The night was so dark and stormy that the Nettie Cushing did not see the steamer until it was too late to avoid a collision.
+After the collision, the schooner anchored on nearby Goshen Reef and was able to contact the Revenue Cutter Campbell.
 With a tow from the cutter, she made her way for Connecticut’s New London Harbor.
-The vessel had lost her bowsprit and headgear from the impact, and damages in the bow area were sustained, but the vessel was able to make to port with no casualties.
+The schooner had lost her bowsprit and headgear from the impact, and damages in the bow area were sustained, but the vessel was able to make to port with no casualties.

 Although 67 persons perished on the Metis, through the coordinated efforts of various branches of the lifesaving services and personnel, and with the assistance of local mariners, 85 people were rescued in what could have been a more tragic incident in the loss of lives.
 This first interaction among the three government services (Lighthouse, Lifesaving, and Revenue Cutter Services), which previously had not been used as a coordinated rescue effort, became an accepted practice that would be utilized in many future events.
 Many of the rescuers received Congressional Lifesaving medals for their heroism.
 The medals were specially minted with an engraving depicting the rescue in commemoration.

-In the following years, with the use of many successful coordinated rescue efforts between personnel of the Lifesaving Service, the Lighthouse Service, and the Revenue Cutter Service, the success prompted the merger of these services into what we know as our current Coast Guard in 1915.
+In the following years, with the use of many successful coordinated rescue efforts between personnel of the Lifesaving Service, the Lighthouse Service, and the Revenue Cutter Service, these efforts prompted the merger of the three Lifesaving services into what we know as our current Coast Guard in 1915.

 Exploring Watch Hill Lighthouse

+There are lots of specialty shops and restaurants you can visit on the beach where you can park before walking to the lighthouse.
 Watch Hill Lighthouse grounds are open to visitors and a small museum has been established in the oil house.
-The museum, which features a fourth-order Fresnel lens once used in the tower, is open on Tuesdays and Thursdays during the summer months.
+The museum, which features a fourth-order Fresnel lens once used in the tower, is open during the summer months.
 During low tide you can walk along the stone seawall outside the fence that surrounds the grounds to get some close views.
 Fishing offshore is a frequent past time.

 My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
 These include whale watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
 You’ll also find plenty of stories of shipwrecks and rescues, like the story of the Metis here.
 Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.